Understanding the California Consumer Privacy Act (CCPA)

 California became the first U.S. state with a comprehensive consumer privacy law when California Consumer Privacy Act (CCPA) became effective on January 1, 2020.

 The CCPA grants California residents new rights regarding their personal information and imposes various data protection duties on certain entities conducting business in California.
-Given its expansiveness and broad reach, the CCPA is likely to significantly impact entities both in California and around the world that collect and process California residents' personal information.
+Given its expansiveness and broad reach, understanding the CCPA is critical for entities in California and around the world that collect and process California residents' personal information.

 What does the CCPA protect?